scylladb/scylla-cdc-java/scylla-cdc-printer/README.md

 waitForConsumerStop(consumer);
 ```

+### Consuming CDC changes

-Let's look into the `printChange(RawChange change)` method and see what information is available about the change.
-First, there is information about the change id: its stream id and time:
+Let's implement the `printChange(RawChange change)` method and see what information is available about the change.
+The `RawChange` object represents a single row of CDC log.
+First, we get information about the change id: its stream id and time:

 ```java
 private static void printChange(RawChange change) {